nekoju/transmission/README.md

 ```

 Omit `-e JUPYTER_ENEABLE_LAB=yes` if you are going to use a vanilla notebook.
-Then you can just open `<hostname>:8888/` and enter the token that appears in
+Then you can just open `<hostname>:8888/` in a browser and enter the token that
-the terminal and anything saved to `~/work`
+appears in the terminal and anything saved to `~/work`
 on the container will appear in `</path/to/local/dir>` (and vice-versa).
 For more information on running Jupyter Docker containers, go to [https://github.com/jupyter/docker-stacks].